Edward du Cann: Post-political retirement

 Du Cann retired from the House of Commons in 1987, selling his home Cothay Manor in 1993 and returning to live in London.
 He was instrumental in creating a scholarship programme for rugby league players at the University of Oxford.

 Du Cann succeeded Duncan Sandys as chairman of Lonrho, a position from which he was forced to resign due to his role as deputy chairman of Homes Assured, a finance company which crashed.
 His resignation came two days before the company collapsed, owing £10 million to creditors.
 Du Cann was involved in several legal disputes over debts; his Somerset estate was repossessed in 1992 and his London flat was repossessed in 1993.
 He later had a bankruptcy order served against him.

 He was a board member of E-Clear, a British payment processing company, which went into administration in January 2010.

 Personal life

-He married three times; first, in 1962, to Sally (a cousin), whom he divorced in 1987, then to Jennifer (the widow of Robert Cooke, former MP for Bristol West), whom he married in 1990 and was with until her death in 1995.
+He married three times; first, in 1962, to Sallie (a cousin), whom he divorced in 1987, then to Jennifer (the widow of Robert Cooke, former MP for Bristol West), whom he married in 1990 and was with until her death in 1995.
 He was declared bankrupt in 1993 and lived for several years in Alderney.
 As of 2013 he was a resident of Lemona in Cyprus.
-He died in 2017 and is survived by his third wife, Maureen Hope-Wynne.
+He died from cancer in Cyprus on 31 August 2017 and is survived by his third wife, Maureen Hope-Wynne.